 It's easier to build a custom integration (like GraphQL server)

 Internal links don’t contain context paths anymore (no need for a workaround)

-The menu is a separate entity within the Page Model API, so it can be strictly identified that on the page
+The menu is a separate entity within the Delivery API, so it can be strictly identified that on the page